 How Wide is the Nile River at its Widest Point?

 The Nile River is 1.7 miles wide at its widest point at Edfu, and this African giant is the second-longest river on earth.
-And equally impressive is that this 4,258-miles-long Nile River meanders through 11 African countries on its way to the Mediterranean Sea.
+Equally impressive is that this 4,258-miles-long Nile River meanders through 11 African countries on its way to the Mediterranean Sea.

 How Large is the Nile River in Volume?